dib-lab/portable-snakemake-workflows/README.md

 Snakemake files for creating retrieving, sketching, gathering, and parsing data commonly used in the Data Intensive Biology lab at the University of California, Davis.

 There is a directory housing the configuration and environment files called by the workflow.
-In addition, the metadata directory contains an example dataset of the [CAMI](https://www.microbiome-cosi.org/)
+In addition, the metadata directory contains a `SraRunTable.txt` file for an example dataset from [CAMI](https://www.microbiome-cosi.org/).

 ## Sourmash workflows